santoshpremi/background-remover/README.md

 # Background Remover

-This project is a web-based background remover tool that uses AI to automatically remove backgrounds from images. <br/>It is built using Python and FastAPI.
+This project is a web-based background remover tool that uses AI to automatically remove backgrounds from images.
+It is built using Python and FastAPI.

 <p align="center">
   <img width="400" height="400" src="https://i.imghippo.com/files/Are1318gcQ.png">